Ant-Man (film): Theatrical

-Ant-Man premiered at the Dolby Theatre in Hollywood on June 29, 2015, and opened the 2015 Fantasia International Film Festival on July 14, 2015, along with Miss Hokusai.
+Ant-Man premiered at the Dolby Theatre in Hollywood, Los Angeles, on June 29, 2015, and opened the 2015 Fantasia International Film Festival on July 14, 2015, along with Miss Hokusai.
 The film was released in France on July 14, and was released in North America on July 17, in 3D and IMAX 3D.
 The film was released in the United States in 3,800 theaters, with the breakdown of 3,100 3D screens, 361 IMAX screens, 388 large format screens and 133 D-Box screens.
 Ant-Man had originally been scheduled for release on November 6, 2015.
 In September 2013, the release was moved to July 31, 2015, before changing for a final time to July 17, 2015, in January 2014.
 An unfinished version of the film was screened on June 24, 2015, at CineEurope.
 Ant-Man was the last film released in Phase Two of the MCU.

 Home media

-Ant-Man was released for digital download by Walt Disney Studios Home Entertainment on November 17, 2015, and released on Blu-ray, Blu-ray 3D, and DVD on December 8, 2015.
+Ant-Man was released for digital download by Walt Disney Studios Home Entertainment on November 17, 2015, and on Blu-ray, Blu-ray 3D, and DVD on December 8.
 The digital and Blu-ray releases include behind-the-scenes featurettes, audio commentary, deleted scenes, and a blooper reel.
 Upon its first week of release on home media in the U.S., the film debuted at number two on the Nielsen VideoScan First Alert chart, which tracks overall disc sales, as well as the dedicated Blu-ray Disc sales chart, with 63% of unit sales coming from Blu-ray.

 The film was also collected in the 13-disc box set, titled "Marvel Cinematic Universe: Phase Two Collection", which includes all of the Phase Two films in the Marvel Cinematic Universe.
 It was released on December 8, 2015.

+In April 2023, Disney+ added the ability to view the film with American Sign Language (ASL) featuring ASL performer Jac Cook.
+The service was created by Deluxe Media and Grupo Steno, with Delbert Whetter from RespectAbility serving as an ASL consultant along with Douglas Ridloff, who previously was the ASL consultant on the film Eternals (2021) and the Disney+ series Hawkeye (2021).